bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter1 - Gameplay/SI_CH1_The Setting.md

 Islanders divine omens from which moon rises or sets first, or which is shining and which is shadowed, but seldom agree on the meanings of those signs.
 Some favor Cinder’s ruddy glow, while others prefer Wraith’s cold light.
 A few see cloudy and moonless nights as a blessing—a chance to escape Cinder and Wraith’s oppressive gaze—but many fear what lurks in the darkness.

 ### THE TWIN FATES
 The people of the isles often refer to the moons as the Twin Fates.
 Want to give your playscape a thematic boost?
 Treat your challenge dice as manifestations of the Fates.
 Designate one D10 as Cinder, and the other as Wraith.
 Choose colors that evoke the light of each moon.

 When helpful, use these challenge dice to reveal the nature of a situation, either by adding nuance to a move result or as a standalone oracle.
 Let the higher of the two dice decide.
 Cinder is hot: aggressive, passionate, resolute, physical.
 Wraith is cool: careful, mysterious, cunning, unearthly.
 On a match, choose which has the most influence.

 To learn which moon the sky favors on a particular night, roll both dice.
 A low value on a moon’s die means it is shadowed or not visible.
 A high roll has it hanging brightly in the sky.
 10 means it is full.
 Double full moons is a rare event, full of portent.

-*7 The Setting*
+*7 THE SETTING*

 ## REGIONS OF THE ISLES
 Even those who sail these seas have yet to learn their full extent.
 Charts, maps, logs, and ancestral knowledge form an elaborate jigsaw puzzle—and none possess all the pieces.
 Nevertheless, the folk of this realm divide the _Sundered Isles_ broadly into three regions: the Myriads, the Margins, and the Reaches.